 Wildlife habitat needs and hunting of game species would continue to occur in the HMA.
-The ARMPA and its program area goals, objectives, and management decisions will continue to be implemented for the benefit of sage-grouse and other wildlife species.
-The BLM, CDFW, and other partners will maintain and replace the guzzlers (water catchments) that benefit wildlife and continue to implement projects to improve rangeland health and wildlife habitat.
-Reasonable foreseeable future actions also include sage-grouse lek (breeding ground) counts, which will continue within the HMA to assist in contributing to population data and to monitor habitat conditions.
+The ARMPA and its program area goals, objectives, and management decisions will continue to be implemented for the benefit of GRSG and other wildlife species.
+The BLM, CDFW, NDOW, and other partners will maintain and replace the guzzlers (water catchments) that benefit wildlife and continue to implement projects to improve rangeland health and wildlife habitat.
+Reasonable foreseeable future actions also include GRSG lek counts, which will continue within the HMA to assist in contributing to population data and to monitor habitat conditions.